 Nothing says romance quite like chocolate and wine.
 However, a bad pairing of the two can be cringe-worthy.
-Just in time for the Holiday Season where chocolate abounds, this guide will ensure you don’t make any pairing faux pas.
+Just in time for Valentine’s Day where chocolate abounds, this guide will ensure you don’t make any pairing faux pas.

 First things first – Wine tastes bitter if it’s less sweet than the chocolate you are eating it with.
 In order to avoid a bitter flavor combination, it is important that the wine be as sweet (or sweeter) than the chocolate!